 - if the file TODO_SPECIFY_PATH_CONVENTION_FOR_FQDN_CONFIG_FILE exists, is readable, is non empty, take the first valid line (question: do we want to allow command ?
 Key/value ? or just a file with only the FQDN on first line ?)

 - else, fall back to current method.

-#22 Updated by Janos Mattyasovszky almost 2 years ago
+#22 Updated by Janos Mattyasovszky about 2 years ago